randa-mu/loops-2025-onlyswaps-workshop/README.md

    Anyone can run a solver; Try spinning one up using the docker container or binary in the [solver repo](https://github.com/randa-mu/onlyswaps-solver).
    See if you can steal some of the swaps from the Randamu solver ;)

+## Answers
+If you get really stuck, there is an answers branch you can check for one possible solution - run:
+`git checkout answers`.

 ## Final Thoughts
 For frontend applications, you probably want to use [the javascript client](https://github.com/randa-mu/onlyswaps-js) instead.
 Its functionality is analogous to much of the functionality here, so your  new knowledge should cross over!